alainrk/pago/README.md

    - Add new transactions directly from the web interface, with AI quick add.
    - Browse detailed transaction history with search and filtering.
    - View transactions by category.
-6. **Budgets**: Set monthly limits per category and follow the progress.
-7. **Settings**: Register, view, and delete passkeys.
-Export your data as CSV.
+6. **Settings**: Set the monthly budget, register and delete passkeys, export your data as CSV.

 The web app provides a complementary interface to the Telegram bot, offering: